 Hidden in the depths of Chame is a masterpiece from mother nature.
 Los Cajones de Chame (The draws of Chame) is one of the most unique land formations in Panama.
 Only 90 minutes from Panama City, it is one of the most remarkable and popular spots to visit in Panama.

 THINGS TO KNOW AT LOS CAJONES DE CHAME

 The canyon is caused by years of erosion thanks to the Chame River.
 The sedimentary rock has been worn away over centuries and now forms a steep canyon that ranges for hundreds of meters.
 It is similar to Los Cangilones de Gualaca in Chiriqui.
 However, Los Cajones de Chame is much larger and ranges for a much further distance.

 LOS CAJONES DE CHAME CLIFF JUMP

 You can cliff jump at both Los Cangilones de Gualace and Los Cajones de Chame.
 However, the cliff jump at Los Cajones de Chame is much bigger.
-We jumped from 3-meters, 5-meters, and 6-meters at Los Cajones de Chame.
-Make sure you check the water to see if is deep enough and there aren’t any rocks or debris in your landing area.
+We jumped from 3 meters, 5 meters, and 6 meters at Los Cajones de Chame.
+Make sure you check the water to see if is deep enough and if there aren’t any rocks or debris in your landing area.